 When building anything, the main priority is safety.
 That’s the reason why building regulations and construction codes are in place.
-When adding a decking, you will also want to make safety a priority for you and your family.
-And one of the most common issues when it comes to deckings like composite decking board and PVC is being slippery.
+When adding a decking, you will also want to prioritise safety for you and your family.
+And one of the most common issues for decking, like composite decking boards and PVC is being slippery.

 To avoid such accidents, many decide carefully on what materials to use.
 Some are more slippery than others.
-Regarding this matter, many are wondering if PVC decking is slippery when wet.
+Many people do wonder if PVC decking is slippery when wet regarding this matter.
 Is it safe to use?
 Here are a few pointers that you may consider.

 Is PVC Slippery When Wet?

-PVC, short for polyvinyl chloride, is a thermoplastic used for various applications, including decking, fencing, and cladding.
-Both wood and PVC can be slippery, due to varying reasons.
+Short for polyvinyl chloride, PVC is a thermoplastic used for various applications, including decking, fencing, and cladding.
+Both wood and PVC can be slippery due to varying reasons.
 But in general, plastic is often more slick than wood.
 Because of the plastic outer layer of PVC decking boards, it is more prone to becoming slippery when wet.

 Why are PVC Deckings Slippery?

-Aside from being plastic, what is the real reason why PVC deckings, and plastic in general, can be slippery?
+Aside from being plastic, what is the real reason why PVC decking and plastic, in general, can be slippery?
 One of the main reasons is poor drainage.
 Unlike wood, PVC doesn’t absorb water.
 While it may be a good thing, it can be dangerous without proper drainage.
-When water pools on your decking, you’ll like to slip more.
-It frequently occurs when deckings don’t have enough decking board spacing.
+When water pools on your decking, you’ll likely slip more.
+It frequently occurs when decking doesn’t have enough decking board spacing.

-Another reason why PVC deckings can become slippery is due to mould growth.
+Another reason why PVC decking can become slippery is due to mould growth.
 As mentioned, PVC is waterproof.
-It means, unlike wood, it won’t rot and won’t naturally attract moulds and mildew.
+It means, unlike wood, it won’t rot or naturally attract moulds and mildew.
 However, there can be other causes for them to grow.
-Pollen leaves, dirt, pollen, and other debris, over time, can be a breeding ground for fungi.
-Not only can it make your decking slippery, but moulds and mildew can also stain your decking.
+Pollen, leaves, dirt and other debris over time can be a breeding ground for fungi.
+It can make your decking slippery, but moulds and mildew can also stain your decking.